-MonteverdiTuscany isn’t just a hotel, it’s part of a Val d'Orcia-view village: with cobbled mediaeval streets, an ancient church, and a peaceful pool.
-Flowers bloom prettily in the sprawling gardens, where guests loll by the pool and chef Giancarla proffers fabulous farm-to-table cuisine; spices, herbs and vegetables are plucked straight from the garden.
-The spa takes a cue from the glorious Tuscan surrounds too, with herb- and flower-infused treatments.
-As if this weren’t traditionally Tuscan enough, there’s also the ruins of a 12th-century castle, discovered by the owner, to explore.
+MonteverdiTuscany isn’t just a hotel, it’s part of a Val d'Orcia-view village: with cobbled mediaeval streets, art galleries, an ancient church, and a peaceful pool.
+Flowers bloom prettily in the sprawling gardens, where guests loll by the pool and chef Giancarla doesn't just run a culinary academy but also proffers fabulous farm-to-table cuisine; spices, herbs and vegetables are plucked straight from the garden.
+The wellness centre and spa takes a cue from the glorious Tuscan surrounds too, with herb- and flower-infused treatments.
+As if this weren’t traditionally Tuscan enough, there’s also the ruins of a 12th-century castle to explore.

 Get this when you book through us:

-18, including 13 suites.
-There are also three self-catering private village houses (a two-bedroom, a three-bedroom and one with six bedrooms).
+20, including 13 suites.
+There are also three private village houses (a two-bedroom, a three-bedroom and one with six bedrooms).

 If staying in the hotel: 11am, but flexible, subject to availability; check-in 4pm.
 If staying in a private village house: check-out is 10am, check-in 3pm.